 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a loss to the Partnership.
 Credit policies have been approved and implemented to govern the Partnership's portfolio of counterparties with the objective of mitigating credit losses.
 These policies establish guidelines, controls and limits to manage credit risk within approved tolerances by mandating an appropriate evaluation of the financial condition of existing and potential counterparties, monitoring agency credit ratings, and by implementing credit practices that limit exposure according to the risk profiles of the counterparties.
 Furthermore, the Partnership may at times require collateral under certain circumstances to mitigate credit risk as necessary.
-We also implement the use of industry standard commercial agreements which allow for the netting of positive and negative exposure accoss multiple commercial agreements with a single counterparty or affiliated group of counterparties.
+We also implement the use of industry standard commercial agreements which allow for the netting of positive and negative exposures associated with transactions executed under a single commercial agreement.
+Additionally, we utilize master netting agreements to offset credit exposure across multiple commercial agreements with a single counterparty or affiliated group of counterparties.